OSVTAC/project-recommendations/index.md

 ### 5.18.
 Hardware maintenance

-* The City should prefer professional, commercial support for the operating systems the software is running on (even if the operating system is open source) over "in-house" maintenance.
+* The City should prefer professional, commercial support for maintaining the aggregate system (including the operating system, stack, and software services, etc.) over “in-house“ maintenance -- even though the components are open source.
 This will make it easier, for example, to ensure that security patches are applied on a timely basis.
 An example of such a provider is [Red Hat](https://www.redhat.com).